jpdsnz/Object-Oriented-Tic-Tac-Toe/README.md

 🔊 More info on audio library can be found here:
   - https://www.sfml-dev.org/tutorials/2.5/start-linux.php
 ---------------------------------------------
-📕 After install just type make as usual.
+📕 After SFM install:
+  - make